The 2026 Governor Races Ranked by Flip Likelihood

 What the evidence settles

-The evidence settles the structure of the 2026 governor map.
-Cook Political Report rates five races Toss Up (Arizona, Georgia, Wisconsin, Nevada, Iowa) and one Leans Republican (Kansas) among its most competitive tier, Iowa moved to Toss Up at both major raters in the spring of 2026 after documented candidate developments, and Michigan moved to Leans Democrat on May 21, 2026.
+The evidence settles the structure of the 2026 governor map as of mid-July.
+After Cook's July 10 update, it rates five races Toss Up (Ohio, Georgia, Wisconsin, Nevada, Iowa) and one Leans Republican (Kansas) among its most competitive tier.
+Ohio moved to Toss Up and Arizona moved to Lean Democratic on July 10, 2026; Georgia moved to Toss Up on June 25; Iowa moved to Toss Up at both major raters in the spring; and Michigan moved to Leans Democrat on May 21.
+Maine and New Mexico hardened to Solid Democratic and Oregon eased to Likely Democratic on July 10.
+On July 23, Sabato's Crystal Ball moved three more: Michigan to Leans Democratic, New Mexico to Safe Democratic, and Florida to Likely Republican.
 Ten of the 15 most competitive races are open seats created by term limits or retirements.
 Those are published, dated, attributable facts.

 What remains contested

 What remains contested is how far the competitive map extends.
-Democrats argue Ohio's tied summer polling shows the map reaching into Trump plus 11 territory; Republicans answer that ratings in Ohio have not moved and that midterm polls in July have missed before in both directions.
+Democrats argue Ohio's July move to Toss Up shows the map reaching into Trump plus 11 territory; Republicans answer that midterm polls in July have missed before in both directions and that a Toss Up is not a lead.
 Republicans argue Lombardo's personal popularity will decide Nevada; Democrats answer that a tied poll is a tied poll.
 Neither side's claim can be settled before November, and this ranking does not pretend otherwise.

 Questions people ask